 Webbing and driving has become especially prevalent among younger drivers, increasing from 28% in 2009 to 48% in 2012.
 "The mobile internet is generating another set of distractions for drivers to avoid," said Chris Mullen, Director of Technology Research at State Farm, in an official news release.
 "While the safety community is appropriately working to reduce texting while driving, we must also be concerned about the growing use of multiple mobile web services while driving."

 Here are some of the survey's other findings with respect to young drivers (age 18 to 29):

 • Looking at social media while driving increased from 21% in 2009

 to 36% in 2012.

 • Updating social media accounts while driving increased from 20% in 2009 to 30% in 2012.

 • Checking and reading email while driving increased from 32% in 2009 to 43% in 2012.

 This year, the National Transportation Safety Board (NTSB) recommended that all states enact a total cell phone ban for all drivers.
-This recommendation followed an lengthy investigation into an accident in Gray Summit, Missouri, wherein a 19 year-old driver rear-ended a tractor truck, causing a pileup involving two school buses loaded with high school students on a field trip.
-Thirty-eight people were injured in that wreck, and two were killed: the 19 year-old driver and a student aboard one of the buses.
+This recommendation followed a lengthy investigation into an accident in Gray Summit, Missouri, wherein a 19-year-old driver rear-ended a tractor truck, causing a pileup involving two school buses loaded with high school students on a field trip.
+Thirty-eight people were injured in that wreck, and two were killed: the 19-year-old driver and a student aboard one of the buses.
 The NTSB discovered that the teen had sent and received 11 text messages in the 11 minutes leading up to the crash.
 "Driving was not his only priority," said NTSB chairman Deborah Hersman.
 "No call, no text, no update is worth a human life."